 This month, I was gifted some crafting supplies and invited to come up with a festive craft.
 And here it is: fingerprint reindeer and snowman baubles.

 These baubles can be decorated with fingerprints to create fun, festive designs that are perfect for making with little fingers.

 To make these fingerprint snowman decorations, you will need:

 - 1-2 plain Christmas tree baubles per child – ideally bigger rather than smaller.

 - Permanent markers

 The first thing to decide is whether you want to make a snowman or a reindeer – the reindeer are a little easier.
-Not that either of them are THAT hard!
+It has to be said, neither of them are THAT hard!

-To make a reindeer, simply dip your thumb into the brown paint and transfer it onto the bauble.
+To make a reindeer decoration, simply dip your thumb into the brown paint and transfer it onto the bauble.
 Repeat in a pattern around the bauble, leaving plenty of room between the thumbprints.

-You might want to let excess paint drip off before making your thumbprint – if the paint’s too thick, it will drip and ruin the effect.
+You might want to let excess paint drip off before making your fingerprint decoration – if the paint’s too thick, it will drip and ruin the effect.

-To make a snowman, do the same with white paint, and then use your little finger to add a smaller dab of white paint above your thumbprint – so the thumbprint is the body, and the little finger print is the head.
+To make a snowman fingerprint decoration, do the same with white paint, and then use your little finger to add a smaller dab of white paint above your thumbprint – so the thumbprint is the body, and the little finger print is the head.